 Our commodity exchange-traded futures contracts generally require cash deposits in margin accounts.
-Restricted cash in brokerage accounts is recorded in "Restricted cash" on the Consolidated Balance Sheets.
+At September 30, 2021, we had received cash collateral from derivative instrument counterparties totaling \$14.

 Offsetting Derivative Assets and Liabilities

 Derivative assets and liabilities are presented net by counterparty on the Consolidated Balance Sheets if the right of offset exists.
 Our derivative instruments include both those that are executed on an exchange through brokers and centrally cleared and over-the-counter transactions.
 Exchange contracts utilize a financial intermediary, exchange or clearinghouse to enter, execute or clear the transactions.
 Over-the-counter contracts are bilateral contracts that are transacted directly with a third party.
 Certain over-the-counter and exchange contracts contain contractual rights of offset through master netting arrangements, derivative clearing agreements and contract default provisions.
 In addition, the contracts are subject to conditional rights of offset through counterparty nonperformance, insolvency or other conditions.